asmdrk/dekay_bot/README.md

 - reload: For reloading commands so I dont have to restart the bot wheneber a command is changed

-- slur: Sends an insulting gif(nothing offensive)
+- slur: Sends one out of some curated insulting gifs(nothing offensive)

 - pokemon: Shows a little menu to pick pokemon, mostly for testing purposes although might be fleshed out later